Hong Kong Mini Bus

 There is no broadcast for the arrival station.
 To get off, passengers need to tell the driver or push the button in advance and the driver may answer by raising his hand.
 Since most drivers can’t speak English even Mandarin Chinese, you may inform the driver of your stop written on a card in advance.

-When mini buses reach their capacity of 16 or 19 passengers, it will not stop unless there are passengers want to get off.
+Note: When mini buses reach their capacity of 16 or 19 passengers, they will not stop unless there are passengers who want to get off.

 Green Mini Bus with Fixed Routs, Frequency, Service Hours and Ticket Fare

 Green mini buses serve as a commute between communities to MTR or public bus stations.
-They have set routes, service hours, schedules and fixed fare which are supervised by the government.
+They have set routes, service hours, schedules and fixed fares which are supervised by the government.

 Passengers usually wait at fixed stations and pay the fare by Octopus Card or handing on exact cash to a money box when getting on.
 The rate chart in both Chinese and English is displayed on the front window.